Jeremy Johnson-Marshall B.A., B. Arch.

 Former Scholar of St Catharine’s College, Cambridge.
 Read geography and architecture.

-Spent most of the 1980’s doing offices including the rebuilding of the Civil Service Store, and retail projects at Chapman Taylor Partners and then spent the 1990’s at Nicholas Hare Architects working on Islamic Arts Centre, Russell Sq (London University), Nokia HQ (Farnborough), Sadler’s Wells Theatre (a lottery-funded rebuilding) and the new Education Centre for the Royal College of Obstetricians and Gynaecologists in Regent’s Park.
+Sam spent most of the 1980’s doing offices including the rebuilding of the Civil Service Store, and retail projects at Chapman Taylor Partners and then spent the 1990’s at Nicholas Hare Architects working on Islamic Arts Centre, Russell Sq (London University), Nokia HQ (Farnborough), Sadler’s Wells Theatre (a lottery-funded rebuilding) and the new Education Centre for the Royal College of Obstetricians and Gynaecologists in Regent’s Park.

-Moved to Bristol in 2003 and set up Marshall and Kendon in 2005.
+Sam moved to Bristol in 2003 and set up Marshall and Kendon in 2005.

 Dan Mattholie M.A Dip Arch.